How to improve your series performance

 • After sending, download your edition as a PDF and share it on your organization’s intranet.

-Survey your audience for feedback.
-HQ gives you the option of including a feedback block at the bottom of your edition, which can be toggled in your Settings.
+HQ gives you the option of including a feedback block at the bottom of your edition, which can be toggled in your "Series Settings".

-Recipients who respond with a thumbs up or thumbs down are then given the option of including a comment with their feedback.
+You can choose to collect anonymous or identified feedback and add feedback text to your feedback block.
+Recipients can respond with a thumbs up or thumbs down and/or submit a comment.
 Use their responses to inform the next edition of your series!

 Potential poll use cases include (but are not limited to):